The happily married Partannas’ job hits them where it hurts…

 So Charley hops on a plane… (as you do).
 On meeting Irene, the attraction is mutual.
 After a serious amount of flirting, it’s to the bedroom for some good ol’ passionate, no holds barred lovemaking.
 But then it gets even more complicated…

-Once Charley takes care of this business and Marxsie shot dead, Marxsie’s wife returns home with the shopping.
+Once Charley takes care of this business and Marxsie is shot dead, Marxsie’s wife returns home with the shopping.
 Charley discovers it’s Irene.
 He should kill her, but he doesn’t as he believes her word when Irene tells him she’s not part of Marxsie’s scam.
 He returns home with half the money to give to the Prizzis.

-After asking romantic advice from his ex-fiancee, Maerose suggests marriage for him and Irene.
+After asking for romantic advice from his ex-fiancee, Maerose suggests marriage for him and Irene.
 Maerose says should he marry Irene, she will get her honour back and regain her father’s acceptance.
 Maerose is a wee bit on the over seductive side, and Charley and her end up sleeping together.
 After Irene and Charley get married, Maerose looks for evidence that Irene double-crossed the Prizzi family.

 Meanwhile, Maerose regains her honour by telling the Don of Irene’s betrayal and then she lies to her father by telling him Charley forced himself onto her.
 Charley is asked to carry out a hit on Irene by the Don, and Irene a hit on Charley by Dominic.

 On watching Ebert and Siskel reviewing this film (HERE.. around the 12-minute mark) it is clear these reviewers were as enthusiastic as I was about this movie.
 Unlike Siskel who raves about Maerose as his favourite character, I particularly enjoyed Nicholson’s characterisation of Charley Partanna.